Back

 • What are the top 8 software development methodologies?

-The top methodologies of software development include Agile, Waterfall, Lean, Prototype model, Rapid application development (RAD), Extreme programming (XP), Scrum, and Feature driven development (FDD).
+The best software development methodologies include Agile, Waterfall, Lean, Prototype model, Rapid application development (RAD), Dynamic Systems Development Methodology (DSDM), Extreme programming (XP), Scrum, and Feature driven development (FDD).

 • Which methodology is most commonly used in software development?